 At the end of the spring semester, the evaluation team, appointed by the Educational Master Planning Committee (EMPC), reviewed the organizational structure of the college as it related to the planning processes.
 (See Doc.
-R1.10) The team's recommendations to improve the planning flow were submitted to the EMPC, and those recommendations were ultimately incorporated into the Educational Master Plan (see Charts A, B and C, pages 11, 12 and 13, respectively).
+R1.10) The team's recommendations to improve the planning flow were submitted to the EMPC, and those recommendations were ultimately incorporated into the Educational Master Plan (see Charts A, B and C, pages 9, 10 and 11, respectively).
 (See Doc.
 R1.10, Doc.
 TA.2) Chart A represents IVC's 2009-2010 planning process, which shows the integration of program review and comprehensive master planning (educational, facilities, technology, and other resource plans) with systematic planning and budgeting processes to effectively align college resources with priority goals.
 Chart B reflects the 2009-2010 Program Review Planning Stream.
-These charts were submitted to the Superintendent/President and subsequently approved by the Board as part of the EMP.
+These charts were submitted to the EMPC.